azra-l/festival-fanatic/README.md

 ## Unit 1 - HTML CSS JS

-CSS was used to customize styling and design for all of our react components.
+CSS was used to customize styling and design for all of our React components.
 The rest of the HTML and JS were transpiled from React JSX.

 ## Unit 2 - React (Redux)
 Being able to render the front end using states and components based on conditionals was a huge help and made it a lot easier to reuse components for cleaner code.
-Additonally, authentication middle
+Additionally, authentication middle

 ## Unit 3 - MongoDB
-Data persistence for our user's festivals, their favorited or archived festivals.
-We used nosql archiecture (utilizing documents for new data and querying based on this) to create a centralized db containing artists and festivals so that our app can be scaled.
+Data persistence for our user's matched festivals, as well as their favourited or archived festivals.
+We used NoSQL architecture (utilizing documents for new data and querying based on this) to create a centralized db containing artists and festivals so that our app can be scaled.

 ## Unit 4 - Node Express
-Node Express was used for authenicating API requests and being the trusted entity to transit data to and from the database so that others cannot just modify and delete data from the database.
+Node Express was used for authenticating API requests and being the trusted entity to transit data to and from the database to prevent unauthorized access to modify and delete data from the database.

 ## Unit 5 - Release Engineering
 Deployed onto Heroku with an automated pipeline to changes on the main branch for a seamless continuous deployment to our public facing app.
 Using free tier to save $$$